 3. Get highlights.
 This may sound counterintuitive with thin hair, but hear me out.
 I’m not saying to go crazy and fry your hair with all over highlight, but getting a beautiful Balayage from a stylist who is gentle and experienced with thin hair can do wonders.
 Highlighted hair causes the cuticle to get slightly roughed up.
 This gives the hair some texture and volume, creating the illusion of fuller and thicker hair.
 You will also notice your hair should hold curls and styles longer with a few highlights in there.

 Tips On How to Style Thin Fine Hair

-7. I also recommend using hair fibers or the powders uses to cover greys which will also fill in sparse areas of hair growth so they look fuller.
+6. I also recommend using hair fibers or the powders used to cover grey hairs which will also fill in sparse areas of hair growth so they look fuller.
 The hair fibers I use are by Elevate and they grip onto your hair giving a fuller appearance.
 If you decide to try the hair fibers you can also find cheaper fiber refills on Amazon.
 If you decide to try the powder, Wow is a great brand and is also waterproof.
 The powder is better if you have blond or red color hair as it comes in more shades.

 Give Thin Hair Body With Lose Curls

-I completely understand the struggles of having thin fine hair and hope these tips help make your hair look beautiful and voluminous!
-Be sure to check out our other Lifestyle Tips.
+I completely understand the struggles of having thing fine hair and hope these tips help make your hair looks beautiful and voluminous!

 Discover the latest delicious recipes, restaurant reviews, travel guides, events, and my favorite lifestyle tips!